Introductory questions for DC Residents

 Water sources, like a birdbath or a butterfly puddler, will attract pollinators and help them stay hydrated.

-Keep your garden healthy and watch it thrive season after season.
+Keep your garden healthy and watch it thrive season after season

 Summer Maintenance

 Water every other day.
 To best judge if watering is needed, jab a stick into earth.
 If it does not go down approximately six inches, then you need to water!
+Weed.
+All the time.

 Fall Maintenance